-Jesus said, “When you go someplace to reveal the good news of heaven, let your peace rest on that place” (Matt.
+Jesus said, “When you go someplace to preach the good news, let your peace rest on that place” (Matt.
 10:12).
 This seems an odd thing to say, but it makes perfect sense if you grew up watching Star Trek.

 In the Star Trek universe, visitors from faraway places would arrive with unknown intentions.
 If they said, “We come in peace,” you knew all would be well.
 Their intentions were peaceable.

 That’s how it is with us.
 Wherever we go, we go in peace.
 We don’t come swinging swords or firing photon torpedoes.
-We have no interest in picking sides or partisan politics.
+We have no interest in picking sides or starting fights.
 Instead, we are presenting a radical alternative to anything this world offers, namely, a message of hope from another kingdom.